sirius1242/sirius1242.github.io/_posts/2018-07-07-Touchpad_in_linux.md

 gesture pinch in        xdotool key ctrl+minus gesture pinch out       xdotool key ctrl+equal
 ```
-- Swipe up and down of 3 fingers is for switching in workspaces; (**This is very useful when you open a virtual machine in another workspace**)
+- Swipe up and down of 3 fingers is for switching among workspaces; (**This is very useful when you open a virtual machine in another workspace**)
 - Swipe up of 4 fingers is for overview (gnome);
 - Swipe down of 4 fingers is prtscr button, and I bound it to flameshot;
 - Swipe left and down of 3 fingers is for switching between applications;
 - Swipe left and down of 4 fingers is for switching between tabs;
 - And pinch in and out is for zoom in and out.

-It use xdotool to map gestures with shortcut.
+It uses xdotool to map gestures with shortcut.
 It also works for some functions to your desktop, and you can view the comments of configure file for detail.

 After every config file modification, you need to execute `libinput-gestures-setup restart` to reload the config file.
 ## Summary

 Some times we view pdf documents or surf internet with browser, we always turn pages, and our hand always stay on touchpad, so if you can do these frequently-used events directly on touchpad, it will be convenient and efficient.

-There are other configure ways of touchpad. for example: [fusuma](https://wiki.archlinux.org/index.php/Libinput#fusuma), [GnomeExtendedGestures](https://wiki.archlinux.org/index.php/Libinput#GnomeExtendedGestures) and so on, you can also try these.
-Find, Configure again and agin, I found it's not hard to use touchpad in linux.
+There are other configure ways of touchpad.
+For example: [fusuma](https://wiki.archlinux.org/index.php/Libinput#fusuma), [GnomeExtendedGestures](https://wiki.archlinux.org/index.php/Libinput#GnomeExtendedGestures) and so on, you can also try these.
+Find, Configure again and again, I found it's not hard to use touchpad in linux.